perseus784/Self-organizing-bots/README.md

 ### Coreless DC motor

 Two coreless DC motors are being employed since it is a two wheeled robot.
 This two wheeled construction of the robot gives it a 3-degree locomotion i.e. it can move in forward, right and left directions.
 The motor’s specifications are 3.3v and 0.1A.
-The motor is specifically selected for its high speed acceleration and smaller size.
+The motor is specifically selected for its high acceleration and smaller size.
 It is of size 16*7mm in dimensions.

 ### ESP8266 Wi-Fi Controller